-Secondly, undercapitalized banks are likely to behave differently than adequately capitalized ones.
-It is therefore critical to control for the initial level of undercapitalization of intervened banks.
+Secondly, undercapitalized banks are likely to behave differently than adequately capitalized ones even after controlling for the standard observable bank characteristics.
+Therefore it is critical to control for the initial level of undercapitalization of intervened banks.
 We do this by including the level of market implied capital shortfall at the end of the period before a bank is recapitalized, into the regression specifications.
 This way, recapitalized banks can be compared with banks that are similarly undercapitalized or distressed but are not (yet) intervened or received a recapitalization of different size.
-Market implied capital shortfall measures how much equity capital a bank would be missing compared to a benchmark market leverage ratio if the economy was hit by a severe shock.
-Capital shortfall is computed from the systemic risk measure proposed by Acharya, Engle, and Richardson (2012).
+Market implied capital shortfall measures how much equity capital a bank would be missing compared to a benchmark market leverage ratio if the economy was hit by a severe shock.2 Capital shortfall is computed from SRISK, a systemic risk measure proposed by Acharya, Engle, and Richardson (2012).
 Using a market measure has the advantage that it incorporates bank distress promptly and also includes information about losses that are not yet recognized on the balance but are already incorporated into the market valuation.
-Thus it is likely to be a better measure of undercapitalization than regulatory capital ratios.
+Thus it is likely to be a better measure of undercapitalization than regulatory capital ratios.3

 Thirdly, bank recapitalizations are usually done in times when financial sector in general is experiencing distress and the economy is performing worse than in normal times.
 In such periods loan growth is likely to be lower and asset quality worse.
 To account for this, we include country specific time fixed effects.
-They capture distress and also any policy intervention that is not bank specific such as monetary policy, guarantees on bank liabilities etc. To the extent that loan demand varies at country level, country-year fixed effects also capture variation in loan demand.
+They capture distress and also any policy intervention that is not bank specific such as monetary policy, guarantees on bank liabilities etc. To the extent that loan demand varies at country level, country-year fixed effects also capture variation in country specific loan demand.

 Finally, an identification concern could be that the regulator always intervenes optimally.
 If the regulator had perfect information and would be following an optimal intervention policy, the variation in observed intervention could not be exploited.
-The recapitalizations would be strictly based on the condition of the distressed banks, so the amount of recapitalization would be informative about the distress/undercapitalization not captured by market implied shortfall and other controls but may appear to have little effect on outcome variables.
-The fact that our dataset includes multiple countries with large variation in recapitalization amounts and timing of recapitalizations, mitigates this concern.
-In some countries recapitalizations were done early in the crisis; in others undercapitalized banks were around for long time.
-Also anecdotal evidence suggests that the approaches of regulators differ across countries.
+The recapitalizations would be strictly based on the condition of the distressed banks, so the amount of recapitalization would be informative about the distress/undercapitalization not captured by market implied shortfall and other controls but may appear to have little effect on the outcome variables.
+Because our dataset includes multiple countries with large variation in recapitalization amounts and timing of recapitalizations, it is highly unlikely that recapitalization amounts would always be optimal.
+In some countries recapitalizations were done early in the crisis; in others undercapitalized banks were around for long time.4 Also anecdotal evidence suggests that the approaches of regulators differ across countries.
 This variation insures that there is randomness in recapitalization amounts and timing, which enables us to estimate the effect of recapitalizations, controlling for the factors discussed above.

-&lt;sup>2 More details about the capital shortfall measure are provided in the Data section.
+2 More details about the capital shortfall measure are provided in the Data section.

-&lt;sup>3 We perform robustness checks with regulatory ratios.
+3 We perform robustness checks with regulatory ratios.